mathieubouhelier/wallApp/README.md

 [] test swagger
 [] add to put test, check the data base....
 [] add to post test, check the data base....
+[] everything must be possible to tun front /root (not front/...) cypress - test - install - run